 Cancun is perfectly located for ecotourism and adventure holidays.
-More than 20 percent of the land in the region of Quintana Roo is protected, making the area ideal for kayaking, hiking, snorkelling, zip lining, rappelling or diving.
-The resort may be less than 40 years old, but there are many traces left of the once mighty Mayan civilization.
-Ruins and archaeological sites like Chichen Itza, Tulum and Coba are within easy reach for day trips.
-Popular for boating excursions and jet-ski jungle tours, the Nichupté Lagoon is a great destination for more adventurous travelers.
-Cancun is also the gateway to the Riviera Maya, which offers many archaeological sites.
-Those looking for a new twist on sculptural art should visit the monumental underwater museum in the National Marine Park of Cancun.
-Tourists looking for an adventure in Mexico flock to the city, easily accessible by direct flights to Cancun International Airport.
+More than 20 per cent of the land in Quintana Roo is protected making the area ideal for kayaking, hiking, snorkelling with whale sharks, zip lining, rapelling or diving.
+The resort may be less than 40 years old but there are traces of the once mighty Mayan civilisation.
+Ruins and archaeological sites such as Chichen Itza, Tulum and Coba are all within easy reach.